 The 529 College Savings plan is one of the most popular college savings vehicles for American families and is expected to reach $237 billion in assets by 2015, according to the Financial Research Corporation (FRC).
 But advisors also face the hurdle of client education when it comes to 529 plans: according to a recent survey from Edward Jones, 62% of Americans do not know that a 529 plan is a college savings plan.

 Pershing plans for its open architecture platform to eventually include a large selection of 529 college savings plan providers.
-The first 529 plans available on the platform are CollegeAmerica, sponsored and administered by the Virginia College Savings Plan, and BlackRock College Advantage in Ohio.
-American Funds is the plan's program manager, offering 25 investment options.
+The first 529 plan available on the platform is CollegeAmerica, sponsored and administered by the Virginia College Savings Plan.
+American Funds is the plan’s program manager, offering 25 investment options.
 CollegeAmerica and American Funds have 42% of advisor-sold 529 college savings plan assets, FRC says.

 “Pershing’s offering has the potential to greatly expand the use and sales of 529 college savings plans in the advisor-sold channel,” said Paul Curley, FRC’s director for college savings, in a statement.
 “We’ve already seen an impressive 14% increase in gross sales for advisor-sold plans in fourth quarter 2011.”